About the Symposium:

 The overarching learning objective for the program is to educate and provide practical recommendations to nurses for optimal management and care of myeloma patients.

-- The nurses role in managing symptoms, adherence, shared decision-making and advocating for their patients is emphasized
+- The nurses role in managing symptoms, adherence, shared decision-making and advocating for their patients

 - Practical tools and best practice tips are interwoven with the patient case stories